AIduate/COVID-19-Dashboard/README.md

 # COVID-19-Dashboard

-My intentions are to use the visuals created by plotly using the covidactnow api to a dashboard hosted on Heroku for my family, friends and I to use.
-I want to see if areas where outbreaks are still happening have low vaccination rates as well as see if areas that were affected the most cumulatively now have higher vaccination rates than others.
+I want to use this web app dashboard from friends, family and myself to examine if areas where outbreaks are still happening have low vaccination rates as well as see if areas that were affected the most cumulatively now have higher vaccination rates than others.

 ## Table of contents
 * [Results](#results)